jaclew/ILVT/README.md

 >
 > logo.png (thumbnail)

-### Installing on MacOS
+### Installing on macOS
-Installation on MacOS can be done using Homebrew (https://brew.sh/).
+Installation on macOS can be done using Homebrew (https://brew.sh/).

 Install Python (version 3).
 Pip should be included in the Python installation.
 > brew install python3